An Experiment Scorecard template consists of the following modules:

 -

-/unsubscribe– Unsubscribe from a particular project. -
+/unsubscribe– Unsubscribe from a project. -

 /unsubscribe-all– Unsubscribe from all project notifications within the channel. -